Celebrity Jeopardy! (Saturday Night Live): Home video releases

 The October 1999 Celebrity Jeopardy! sketch featuring Sean Connery, Burt Reynolds, and French Stewart was featured in the SNL Game Show Parodies compilation special from February 2000 and its later home video release.
 The special was co-hosted by Will Ferrell in character as Alex Trebek alongside Darrell Hammond as then-Who Wants to Be a Millionaire host Regis Philbin, who was briefly mentioned in the April 2000 Celebrity Jeopardy! installment.
 Two of the three Best of Will Ferrell home video compilations would include Celebrity Jeopardy! sketches, including the Connery/Reynolds/Stewart sketch in 2003's first volume and 2005's Connery/Osbourne/Cosby installment in 2010's third volume.

 Other Jeopardy! sketches

 Saturday Night Live has parodied Jeopardy! in other unrelated sketches, such as the futuristic parody Jeopardy!
 1999 from October 1976, Bob Swerkski's Quiz Masters (featuring Bill Swerski's Superfans) from 1992, Stand Up and Win (a 1992 parody featuring stand-up comedians as contestants), "Das Ist Jeöpardy!" (an episode of Sprockets) from November 1993, and the April 1995 sketch Gapardy, featuring The Gap Girls.
+Most recently, a sketch parodying a regular Jeopardy! episode aired on the October 4th, 2025 episode, with cast member Andrew Dismukes playing Ken Jennings.

 Additionally, various contestant impersonations, including Connery and Reynolds, have appeared outside of Celebrity Jeopardy! sketches with the same cast members.